A Local’s Guide to Cape Town

 Melissa’s: Eat breakfast while overlooking Camps Bay Beach and then do a little shopping for local treats.

 The Dog’s Bollocks at Yard: A cozy little spot that is the best hangover helper.

-Love Thy Neighbour: Greek fresh and delicious location on Bree street.
+Love Thy Neighbour: Greek, fresh, and delicious, located on Bree street.
 Next door is Hanks, a watering hole with extensive options of whiskey and much more.

 The General Store: A cute little spot—tuck in for a quick bite or coffee.

 One - Juice: Need a break from all the drinking?
 Fill up on green juices and smoothies.

 Raptor Room: This cheeky restaurant serves up tasty treats for lunch and dinner.

 The Kitchen: A popular Woodstock casual deli.
 Fill up here and then explore the galleries.

 Pot Luck Club: Located at the The Old Biscuit Mill, this restaurant overlooks the city and serves a tapas-style menu.

 Hokey Poke: A go-to place for late-night food and fun times; BYOB!